waymo-research/waymo-open-dataset/README.md

 # Waymo Open Dataset

-The Waymo Open Dataset is comprised of high-resolution sensor data collected by Waymo self-driving cars in a wide variety of conditions.
-We’re releasing this dataset publicly to aid the research community in making advancements in machine perception and self-driving technology.
+The Waymo Open Dataset was first launched in August 2019 with a perception dataset comprising high resolution sensor data and labels for 1,950 segments.
+In March 2021, we expanded the Waymo Open Dataset to also include a motion dataset comprising object trajectories and corresponding 3D maps for 103,354 segments.
+We have released the Waymo Open Dataset publicly to aid the research community in making advancements in machine perception and autonomous driving technology.

 ## Website